Yimro/micropython-iot-camera/README.md

 This repository contains:

 ESP32CAM:
 Firmware for ESP32-CAM.
-Captures frames, sends them over UART to Pico W.
+Captures frames, sends them over UART to Pico W. Written in C++.

 RPB+:
-Python script for any subscriber, listening for MQTT-Messages and processing messages with jpg images.
+Python script for any subscriber, listening for MQTT-Messages and processing messages containing jpg images.

 RPPicoW:
 Micropython scripts for Pico W. Requests Images depending on sensor values, sends them via MQTT to broker.